opensearch-project/documentation-website/_api-reference/nodes-apis/nodes-stats.md

-search.suggest_time_in_millis | Integer | The total amount of time for all shard suggest operations, in milliseconds. search.suggest_current | Integer | The number of shard suggest operations that are currently running. search.request | Object | Statistics about coordinator search operations for the node. search.request.took.time_in_millis | Integer | The total amount of time for all search requests, in milliseconds. search.request.took.current | Integer | The number of search requests that are currently running. search.request.took.total | Integer | The total number of search requests completed. search.request.dfs_pre_query.time_in_millis | Integer | The total amount of time for all coordinator depth-first search (DFS) prequery operations, in milliseconds.
+search.suggest_time_in_millis | Integer | The total amount of time for all shard suggest operations, in milliseconds. search.suggest_current | Integer | The number of shard suggest operations that are currently running. search.request | Object | Statistics about coordinator search operations for the node. search.request.took.time_in_millis | Integer | The total amount of time taken for all search requests, in milliseconds. search.request.took.current | Integer | The number of search requests that are currently running. search.request.took.total | Integer | The total number of search requests completed. search.request.dfs_pre_query.time_in_millis | Integer | The total amount of time for all coordinator depth-first search (DFS) prequery operations, in milliseconds.